 The Olivia crochet top is a basic two rectangle design, which makes it a lovely pattern for those wanting to try a crochet garment!
 And I promise with the free pattern below you can learn how to crochet a sweater top in no time at all!

 This pattern is a unique one for me because it is officially my first ever crochet top design!
 I am so proud of this piece and the hours it took to figure out sizing, yardage and photographing it!
 I see many more crochet sweater tops in Rescued Paw Designs future.

-I am so so happy and proud to share this lightweight crochet sweater top with you!
+I am so happy and proud to share this lightweight crochet sweater top with you!
 I hope you like it and please let me know if you do decide to make this for spring!

-You will need two colors of this yummy yarn (or even one if you prefer less ends to weave in) and then you are good to go!
+You will need two colors of this yummy yarn (or even one if you prefer fewer ends to weave in) and then you are good to go!
 Check it out below!
 Jeans yarn is also a great substitute if you can’t find the cotton yarn.

 The Drape is Perfect for a Top!

 Easy to Construct Crochet Top!

 This crochet piece uses just TWO basic rectangles and is super easy to put together!
 You will need to know how to do the mattress stitch & a slip stitch to finish.
 That’s it!
 The process of putting together the crochet panels is super super easy, and you’ll be wanting to make a few of these in different sizes when you see how simple it is!

 Grab a PDF Crochet Pattern Instead

-If you are ready to get started on this design, scroll on down for the free pattern, or purchase an inexpensive PDF version for only $3.98.
+If you are ready to get started on this design, scroll on down for the free pattern, or purchase an inexpensive PDF version.